Navigator

 host or port of the URL.

-" or the resulting URL record's origin is not same origin with
+HTTP(S) scheme or urlRecord's origin is not same origin with

 environment's origin, then throw